Authentication & Backends

 config.yml file as described in Step 2 of the Git Gateway with Netlify Identity instructions above.

-The GitHub backend allows CMS users to log in directly with their GitHub account.
-Note that the user’s GitHub account must have push access to your content repository for this to work.
+github backend allows CMS users to log in directly with their GitHub account.
+Note that all users must have push access to your content repository for this to work.

 Because Github requires a server for authentication, Netlify facilitates basic GitHub authentication.